akevinlee/artifactory-sda-publisher/README.md

 ## Resolving/Downloading arifacts in SDA

+To download artifacts from an SDA process you can make use of the Artifactory plugin (https://github.com/sda-community-plugins/Artifactory).
+This plugin defaults to use the component version properties `${p:version/repository.name}` and `${p:version/artifact.path}` that have been set from this publisher.

-I am looking at writing an Artifactory specific SDA plugin in the future, but for now you should be able to use the metadata stored in a version (as component version properties) to download the artifact from Artifactory as part of an SDA component process.
-You would refer to the artifacts location in artifactory using `${p:version/repository.path}`.
-The existing Maven plugin should work with this approach or you could use command line to invoke [wget|https://www.gnu.org/software/wget/] or similar utility.
+The existing Maven plugin should also work with this approach or you could use command line to invoke [wget|https://www.gnu.org/software/wget/] or similar utility.

 ## Uploading existing artifacts